willflanagan1/2048-webapp/README.md

-This is my first commit of the 2048 web app
+This is my own web version of the 2048 game